 - a parcel of land on which there is a home or a residential apartment block under construction; and

 - vacant land (including property development site) that is zoned or designated for residential purposes.

-It does not include land intended to be used for residential purposes which is not otherwise residential land such as commercial office building to be converted into residential apartments.
+At present, it does not include land intended to be used for residential purposes which is not otherwise residential land.
+For example, commercial office building to be converted into residential apartments.
 It is expected that further guidance will be released on boarder line examples of residential property.

-The surcharge purchaser duty will only apply to a foreign person who is either the transferee under a dutiable transaction or is the acquirer in a ‘relevant acquisition’ in relation to a private landholder.
+The surcharge purchaser duty will only apply to a foreign person who is either the transferee under a dutiable transaction or is the acquirer in a ‘relevant acquisition’.
 An acquisition by a foreign person of an interest in a landholder which has an interest in residential land will be subject to the surcharge where the acquisition is otherwise dutiable.
 Listed entities are not subject to the surcharges.
 The NSW OSR purchaser's declaration currently requires the trustee of the unit trust scheme and company to identify the range of beneficiaries, unitholders or shareholders and seek copies of their citizenship identity documents to satisfy themselves that the purchaser is not a foreign person.
 This is a a difficult onus for widely held private landholders.

 Example 1: Duty Surcharge – sole overseas purchaser